 Next, I want to introduce the second principle with a personal illustration.
 Early in my twenties, I realized that what I knew about the Bible was what I had heard my pastor teach.
 I could not find chapter and verse for any doctrine, other than maybe John 3:16.
 I could not tell someone how to become a Christian.
 Then I realized that the pastor could be wrong about how to be saved and go to heaven.
 If he was wrong, then I was in trouble.
 Since I was trusting that he was right, and if he was wrong, then I would go to hell.
 As a result, I wanted to study the Bible.
 So, I bought Navigator Memory Verse cards and started memorizing Bible verses.
 Then later in my twenties, a man and his wife came to our church and started attending what we called the Young Marrieds Group.
 Eventually, my wife and I became friends with them and our friendship still exists to this day.
 As I began to know him, I discovered that he knew more about the Bible than I did.
 Frankly, I was convicted by my lack of biblical knowledge.
 I was impressed that my friend was not a pastor and, yet, he knew so much about the Bible.
 The Lord used my new friend to convict me of my lack of biblical knowledge.
 So, I began a serious journey to obtain Bible knowledge not for the sake of Bible knowledge, but because I wanted to know what Scripture taught so that I could know who was teaching truth or error.
 Then one day my new friend invited us to his home, and I discovered that he had a library with many books about the Bible.
 He had commentaries, systematic theologies, Bible dictionaries and other solid books.
 I was amazed, I had never seen that in anyone’s home.
 Then he handed me my first systematic theology.
 I have to admit that I struggled reading it.
 It was deep!
 But the more I studied, the easier it became to understand Scripture and God.

 So, why did I share my personal story?
-Because some believers in the church in Thyatira did not know enough about Scripture to understand that Jezebel was teaching error and maybe some here this morning are in the same situation.
+Because some believers in the church in Thyatira did not know enough about Scripture to understand that Jezebel was teaching error and maybe you are in the same situation.
 One of the most important messages from this study is that we need to know the Bible ourselves.
 We need to be Bereans, Acts 17:11.
 Apparently, the pastor of Thyatira was not teaching the truth.
 Apparently, the other church leaders did not know Scripture very well or they were very afraid to correct the situation.
 So, the second principle is that every believer must have a firm grasp of Scripture in order to identify false teachers and avoid their teaching!

 But how does a Christian learn the Bible for himself or herself?